 In the mid 1990′s, evidence emerged that the bicycle helmet law had failed to reduce the risk of cycling injuries.
-The Australian government responded by funding “studies” that exaggerate the benefits of helmets while ignoring their dangerous side-effects.
-Such policy-driven studies are used in official government communications to defend its policy, showing a dangerous tendency for self-justification in face of a failed experiment.
+Governments responded by commissioning “studies” exaggerating the benefits of helmets while ignoring their tendency to increase accidents.
+Such policy-driven studies are quoted in official government communications to justify its controversial policy.

-These deceitful and dishonest practices waste precious resources while real cycling safety is neglected.
-Such a dangerous combination of incompetence and dishonesty might explain why Australia has one of the worst cycling safety record among developed countries, with a fatality rate 5 times greater and a serious injury rate 22 TIMES higher than best practice.
+These deceitful practices waste precious resources while real cycling safety is neglected.
+This might explain why Australia has one of the worst cycling safety record among developed countries, with a fatality rate 5 times greater and a serious injury rate 22 TIMES higher than best practice.

 The hidden side of scientific research

 Generally, research is conducted with scientific discipline, with a purpose to further scientific knowledge.
 However, sometimes the entity funding the research has a vested interest in a certain outcome, compromising the independence of the research.

 This has been the case for some research funded by drug companies for example, where the research results are used to sell or promote drugs.
 Powerful government and corporate interests are increasingly influencing scientific research through controlling its funding, as reported by Brian Martin from the University of Wollongong:

 “In the routine practice of scientific research, there are many types of misrepresentation and bias which could be considered dubious.
 However, only a few narrowly defined behaviours are singled out and castigated as scientific fraud.
 A narrow definition of scientific fraud is convenient to the groups in society — scientific elites, and powerful government and corporate interests — that have the dominant influence on priorities in science.
 Several prominent Australian cases illustrate how the denunciation of fraud helps to paint the rest of scientific behaviour as blameless”